 Of course, having a second passport is about something entirely different.
 It’s about freedom from one’s government.

 The internet is littered with scams and bad advice on second passports.

-In reality, it’s real legitimate second citizenship you want, not just a travel document.
+In reality, it’s real, legitimate second citizenship that you want, not just a travel document.

 Anyone can go around issuing little books with your picture in them.
 One woman in Paraguay got busted for doing that in her living room.
 Not good.

 One of the biggest scams online is the “diplomatic passport” some “companies” will promise to issue to you.
 Just pay them a couple thousand dollars and wait a week or two and the FedEx man will drop off a passport from some country you’d never set foot in.